Skip to main content

 Imagine a robber gets their hands on a key to your house.
 While you’re out, they stop by to browse your belongings.
 The robber approaches the front door and unlocks the doorknob.
 Bingo.
 Then goes for the deadbolt.
 Rats.
 The deadbolt takes a different key.

-NC State uses Duo Security as its 2FA solution.
+NC State uses Duo Security as its MFA solution.
 This is an invaluable tool if your password, like your house key, is stolen.
 But even the best of tools isn’t 100 percent foolproof.
 Faced with a second security measure, cybercriminals must find new tactics to break through.
-Here are a few ways to thwart some common tactics and keep university data safe.

 Download Duo Mobile